|Nutrition Facts (per serving)|

 Add the drained broccoli to the skillet with the garlic and oil and cook for 3 to 5 minutes, stirring frequently, until the broccoli is glazed and tender.

-Sprinkle the broccoli with the lemon juice, salt, and pepper to taste and serve immediately.
+Sprinkle the broccoli with the lemon juice and season with salt and pepper to taste.
+Serve immediately.